grace-cc-wu/workshop/1-data/add_thematic_data_counties.md

 5. If you hover over a county it will add County name and population to the sidebar

+6. Other options for dealing with large files
+ * Create vector/image tile services using ESRI, CartoDB, MapBox or your own stack.
+ * Load only parts of the geojson file, depending on map view.
+ * Create geojson vector tiles on the client side - [geojson-vt](https://www.mapbox.com/blog/introducing-geojson-vt/).
+Checkout [OVRDC Open Parcel Viewer](https://github.com/ovrdc/parcel-viewer)

 __Step through the code, read the comments to understand what's happening at each step.
 Ask questions!__